-2.2 Release notes
+Release notes

-For more information, including FAB numbers for the issues and code reviews that made up these changes (in addition to other hygiene/performance/bug fixes we did not explicitly document), check out the:
+For more information, including FAB numbers for the issues and code reviews that made up these changes (in addition to other hygiene/performance/bug fixes we did not explicitly document), check out the release notes.
+Note that these links will not work on the release candidate, only on the GA release.